 Paperback books have a cover made of paper / cardboard with a weight of 250-350g - (stiffness similar to a business card).

-Hardcover books have a solid cardboard cover, about 2 mm thick. (high stiffness, does not allow to bend freely)
+Hardcover books have a solid cardboard cover about 2 mm thick. (high stiffness, does not allow to bend freely)

 The most popular way of binding printed books.
 Pages arranged parallel to each other are glued along the edges.
 The spine of the book is rectangular and its width ranges from 3 to 50 mm.
-Perfect binding, depending on the thickness of the paper used, is used for books with a page volume of> 40.
+Perfect binding, depending on the thickness of the paper used, is used for books with a page volume> 40.
 Books that do not reach a spine with a width of 3 mm require the use of a sewn binding for technological reasons .
 Books made in glued binding, due to the parallel gluing of pages, have worse opening than sewn books.
 In terms of the ease of opening a book, the volume of the book (spine thickness) is also very important.
-Glued-bound books with a large number of pages (several hundred), where the spine is a few cm wide, are characterized by much better openability .
+Glued-bound books with a large number of pages (several hundred), where the spine width reaches a few cm, are characterized by much better openability .
 In this matter, it can be assumed that the thicker the spine, the better the book behaves.

 In glued binding, depending on the needs, two gluing technologies are used: hot and PUR.

-Hot-melt is characterized by high durability, glue joint, and favorable price and production efficiency.
+Hot-melt is characterized by high durability, glue joint and favorable price and production efficiency.
 It is most suitable for books printed on uncoated paper.
-Its significant advantage is the speed of setting, which occurs immediately after the glue cools down (about 3 minutes), allowing for further bookbinding and quick delivery of the finished product to the recipient.
+Its significant advantage is the speed of setting which occurs immediately after the glue cools down (about 3 minutes), allowing for further bookbinding and quick delivery of the finished product to the recipient.

 The luminaire is popularly used in various documentation, menus and catalogs that will be intensively used.
-Thanks to the perforation of the sheets and the use of a metal spiral, sheets of any stiffness can be easily turned over many times without the risk of their falling out, as is the case with other bindings during intensive everyday use.
-The absence of a spine allows the book to be broken in any way.
+Thanks to the perforation of the pages and the use of a metal spiral, sheets of any stiffness can be easily turned over many times without the risk of their falling out, as is the case with other bindings during intensive everyday use.
+The lack of a spine allows the book to be broken in any way.
 It is a binding very comfortable to use and very durable.
 The possibility of choosing a spiral in different colors can be an additional decoration of the book.
 The durability of the book in a spiral binding can be additionally increased by using round corners, which will exclude their deformation and delamination during intensive use.

 We provide book printing in two different technologies, which makes our offer flexible and tailored to the client's needs.
-Digital printing technology is used for print runs from 1 to several hundred, while for higher runs we use offset printing technology.
+Digital printing technology is used for print runs from 1 to several hundred, while for higher print runs we use offset printing technology.
 We print books in black, CMYK and Pantone colors on uncoated, coated, colored and volumetric papers.